 The morning will be spent at your leisure, and after lunch, you will journey to the afternoon concert at Dar Batha.
 The evening concerts will be at Bab Makina.
 After the concert, Morocco Discoveries will offer a night of Issawa healing music.
 Come and experience the Hadra circle dance to heal the world with the Sufi drummers of Issawa Tariqa.
 The Aissaoui Order has the most exciting drumming with invocations to Allah praising all prophets and saints.
 Their slogan states: "Come to visit Moulay Al Hadi Sidi Ben Aissa, warrantor of his visitor's wishes."
 The adepts of this order use in both their private and public meetings the key phrase: "God is eternal."
 "Allah Da'em".

-An excursion to Sidi Harazem thermal springs is offered in the afternoon.
-Evening festival concert will be at Bab Makina.
+An excursion to a sacred site of Sidi Harazem thermal springs is offered in the afternoon.
+Evening sacred music festival concert will be at Bab Makina.
 This will be a relaxing day.